|Monthly Tech-Tip |

 Because it is ground to minus 325 mesh and calcined, ceramic rutile powder is a light brown (vs. the black raw granular material).
 It is the recommended type for use in ceramic glazes since it will not produce gases of decomposition.

 This bag is very small, this material is very dense and heavy.
 The primary use of this material is obvious: For making welding rods.
-However notice the bag bottom is marked "Ceramic Rutile" (with a batch number).
+We can thus assume it will continue to be abundantly available for ceramics.
+Notice the bag bottom is marked "Ceramic Rutile" (with a batch number).
 Why would a product intended for making welding rods be used in ceramics?
 The answer is very interesting.

 Yes, the granular and powdered grades or pure rutile are the same material.
 But grinding it is very difficult.
 Commercial ceramic grade powder is minus 325 mesh, the companies doing this obviously have very good grinding equipment.
 They also have patience because even in this efficient porcelain ball mill, 90 minutes was only enough to get 50% to minus 325 mesh!
 The color of the powder is a good indication of its quality, the finer the grind the lighter tan it will be.

-These are GA6-C Alberta Slip floating blue, AMACO Potter's Choice PC-20 Blue Rutile, GR6-M Ravenscrag floating blue.
+These are GA6-C Alberta Slip floating blue (left), AMACO Potter's Choice PC-20 Blue Rutile (center), GR6-M Ravenscrag floating blue (right).
 The clay is M390.
 The firing is cone 6, the schedule is C6DHSC (drop-and-hold, slow cool).
-The inside is GA6-B. The two on the left develop the blue color because of the slow-cool, the one on the right works on fast-cool because it contains cobalt (although it will fire somewhat more mottled).
-The centre one is a bottled commercial product, it was painted on in three coats.
-The result is quite compelling, this is a good place to start if you want the rutile-blue effect.
+All of these recipes are descendants and improvements of the 50-year-old original G2826R floating blue.
+The inside glaze on these mugs is GA6-B. The two on the left develop the blue color because of the slow cool, the one on the right works on fast-cool because it contains cobalt (although it will fire somewhat more mottled).
 Remember, these work best on dark-burning bodies.

 A closeup of a cone 10R rutile blue (it is highlighted in the video: A Broken Glaze Meets Insight-Live and a Magic Material).
 Beautiful glazes like this, especially rutile blues, often have serious issues (like blistering, crazing), but they can be fixed.